f-heeger/bioinfomatics-python-scripts/README.md

 >  -r X, --random=X      randomly sample X sequence from input file
 >  -e, --regexp          use regular expression instead of exact matching for
 >                        IDs
+>  -a, --ignore-at       ignore the first letter of the query IDs if it is an @
+>                        (this is for more convenient filter list creation from
+>                        fastq files)
 >  -n, --negative        do exactly the opposite of what would normally be done

 Filter fasta/fastq files in different way.